cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 This document represents the consensus of the Crypto Forum Research Group (CFRG).
-It has received review from CFRG participants, including review during Research Group Last Call, and an additional review by the CFRG Crypto Review Panel.
-It is also informed by experience from multiple independent implementations
+It has received review from CFRG participants, including review during Research Group Last Call, and an additional review by the CFRG Crypto Review Panel ({{PANEL-FEEDBACK}}).
+It is also informed by experience from multiple independent implementations.

 ## Change Log